Casual Employment Rights

 Do casual employees get paid for public holidays?

-Yes, casual employees are usually entitled to double the casual rate for hours worked during a public holiday.
+Yes, casual employees are usually entitled to 250% of their base rate for hours worked during a public holiday.

 Are casual employees entitled to long service leave?